 Strategy Outcome 3.1 Deliver a diverse range of affordable services and infrastructure across the Shire.
 A range of services, facilities and programs that the broadest community can access.
-3.2 Ensure essential services and infrastructure are aligned to community needs now and in the future.
-Services and infrastructure which meet the needs of the broadest community a responds to changing priorities.
+3.2 Services and infrastructure which meets the needs of the broadest community and responds to changing priorities.